 Poker Rake Impact Calculator

-Calculates the total rake paid to the poker room over time based on pot size, rake percentage, cap, and volume.
-Use it to compare sites and formats or measure how rake erodes your hourly win rate.
+Calculates the total rake the poker room collects from your play based on average pot size, rake percentage, cap, hands per hour, and volume.
+Use it to compare sites and formats or to measure how much rake erodes your hourly win rate.

 About this calculator